perfsonar/psconfig-web/README.md

 Disallow user from used testspecs / hostgroups (and show which config/test uses them)

-migration not receiving queryinterface

 Populate some sample testspecs / hosts / config(?) as very first migration?

-"sign in to see admin" doesn't make any sense.. because they are all public via json!

 when config is removed, test records will be orphaned - should be cascaded?